isc-projects/kea/doc/sphinx/arm/hammer.rst

 Hammer Building Tool
 ====================

-An optional building tool called Hammer was introduced with Kea 1.6.0.
-It is a Python 3 script that lets users automate tasks related to building Kea, such as setting up virtual machines, installing Kea dependencies, compiling Kea with various options, running unit-tests and more.
+Hammer is a Python 3 script that lets users automate tasks related to building Kea, such as setting up virtual machines, installing Kea dependencies, compiling Kea with various options, running unit-tests and more.
 This tool was created primarily for internal QA purposes at ISC and it is not